themacadmin/casperSuiteInfrastructure/README.md

 * create ssh key
 * replicate from master
-* write chron job to replicate from master at 23:00 local time daily
+* write cron job to replicate from master at 23:00 local time daily

 ### Unimplemented Sections